Paris Peace Conference (1919–1920): Korea

 After a failed attempt by the Korean National Association to send a three-man delegation to Paris, a delegation of Koreans from China and Hawaii made it there.
 It included a representative from the Korean Provisional Government in Shanghai, Kim Kyu-sik.
 They were aided by the Chinese, who were eager for the opportunity to embarrass Japan at the international forum.
 Several top Chinese leaders at the time, including Sun Yat-sen, told US diplomats that the conference should take up the question of Korean independence.
 However, the Chinese, already locked in a struggle against the Japanese, could do little else for Korea.
 Other than China, no nation took the Koreans seriously at the conference because it already had the status of a Japanese colony.
 The failure of Korean nationalists to gain support from the conference ended their hopes of foreign support.

+Vietnam

+Nguyen Ai Quoc (later known as Ho Chi Minh) petitioned the conference, seeking self determination and independence for the Vietnamese people.
+However, given that at the time Vietnam was a French colony, this petition was largely ignored.

 Palestine

 After the conference's decision to separate the former Arab provinces from the Ottoman Empire and to apply the new mandate-system to them, the World Zionist Organization submitted its draft resolutions for consideration by the conference.

 The February 1919 statement included the following main points: recognition of Jewish "title" over the land, a declaration of the borders (significantly larger than in the prior Sykes-Picot agreement), and League of Nations sovereignty under British mandate.
 An offshoot of the conference was convened at San Remo in 1920, leading to the creation of the Mandate for Palestine, which was to come into force in 1923.